 "I read a lot of heartfelt accounts, the dad comes home all ready to be Super Dad and the baby's not interested because the baby's attracted to the smell of breast milk and that's what mum smells like," she continued.

 Springham has received plenty of backlash regarding her invention, with media personalities including Piers Morgan (who is also pretty famously against dads wearing Baby Bjorns) ridiculing it.

 But Julie Jenson Bennett, the CEO of Precipice Design and jury chair of the Meaning Centred Design Awards was impressed by Springham's kit, and sees potential.
 "It challenges the fundamental meanings of male and female, father and mother, parent and child.
 At a time when we increasingly use hormones, medication and technology to change the life options available to us, Marie-Claire's design concept goes right to heart of our taboos," says Bennett.

-The idea of fathers taking hormones to stimulate milk production may be new, but the benefits of fathers feeding and connecting with their babies through skin-to-skin contact isn't.
+The idea of fathers taking hormones to stimulate milk production may be new, but the benefits of breastfeeding dads feeding and connecting with their babies through skin-to-skin contact isn't.

 Dads have been hacking their own chestfeeding kits using bottles (so without the hormones) for a long time, and some dads have even been able to "nurse" their babies using supplemental feeding systems (basically a tube and suction cup attached to the nipple).

 Springham estimates it will take about five years before her kit could be in the hands of consumers, but it could be a game-changer for families struggling with infant feeding.

 It's not going to appeal to all dads, but it would be cool for them to have the choice if they wanted to try it.